Interpreting Quality & Safety

 C- to C+

-C- to C+ Grade: Good understanding of the facts and principles specific to the topics covered in this module.
-Good understanding of professional accountability issues.
+C- to C+ Grade: Good understanding of the facts and principles specific to the topics covered in this module. .
+Good understanding of issues relating to interpreting health.
 This equates to a minimum mark of Grade C- in the Grading Criteria.

 D- to D+ Grade: Basic understanding of the facts and principles specific to the topics covered in this module.
-Basic understanding of professional accountability issues.
+Basic understanding of issues relating to interpreting health.
 Students will be required to achieve a minimum of D- grade in the assignment to in order to pass the theory component of the module.

 Teaching and Learning Strategy